aroundu403/AroundU/backend/README.md

 ```

 ***
-Using Postman `POST` with the example request url, and example request body
+Using Postman `POST` with the example request url, and example request body to create a event

-(You need to have a valid user token in the request header to test this.
-Contact @John if you need a user token)
+**You need to have a valid user token in the request header to test this.
+Contact @John if you need a user token**

 Example request url: